doublesecretagency/craft-notifier/docs/messages/edit-template.md

 To see an organized breakdown of which variables will be available, check out the docs regarding [Automatic Variables](/messages/variables/).
 :::

 These variables can be used to deeply customize the notification message.
 You can implement complex Twig logic to create branching paths and variations within individual emails.

-If necessary, you can use Twig to prevent a message from being sent.
+If necessary, you can even use Twig to [prevent a message from being sent](/messages/skip/).